Models¶

 duration_ms: int

-status: ClipFileStatus # pending, processing, ready, failed
+status: ClipFileStatus # pending, multipart_initiated, downloading, uploaded, failed

 Each YouTube import creates a new ClipFile (per-user storage, no deduplication).
 The youtube_video_id field is kept for metadata and source tracking only.